mekas/mb1313600022/README.md

 Decision: I'm more inclined to reject this idea based on primarly it is better suited released as ebook instead of app.
 What's the interaction aside from navigation?

+_reply : I have added time in the daily program which has been set up for additional interaction_

 ### 1313618032 (Aldian Asmara) Accepted
 I want to make jouyou kanji flashcard and quiz app to help people learn japanese